Scholarships

 Recognising exceptional academic potential, Academic Scholarships are awarded to students who demonstrate excellence across a broad range of disciplines.
 These scholarships celebrate intellectual curiosity and a commitment to academic excellence.

-An application fee of $130 is required when registering with AAS.
-Interested students are required to register online via the Trinity Anglican College website before the closing date.
+An application fee of $125 is required when registering with AAS.

 Remission